PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-beta-release.md

 ### Better control over product availability

 Another improvement worth mentioning is [the enhanced configuration for inactive products](https://github.com/PrestaShop/PrestaShop/pull/29720).
 In the past, every product had a hardcoded 404 redirection setting as the default behavior.
 To change the behavior for all products, users would have to run a database query or go through the process manually.
-In PrestaShop 8.1, a new field has been added to the settings, allowing users to configure this behavior more easily by setting a default value: for example, “410 Gone” for all the inactive products.
+In PrestaShop 8.1, a new field has been added to the settings, allowing users to configure this behavior more easily by setting a default value: for example, "410 Gone" for all the inactive products.
 It is, of course, still possible to customize the settings for each product individually.

 Users can set their desired HTTP response depending on their SEO strategy.
 For example, some users may want to keep sending a 200 response and keep the products indexed, while others may want to send a 410 response to tell Google to remove the product from the index.